What to do in Paris this week? (March 2–8, 2026)

 We're devouring smash burgers!

-Flash tattoos and smash burgers: the winning combo this Saturday, March 7, at Numéro 10 Pigalle.
-From morning till night, the rock 'n' roll spot in the 9th district is offering a flash tattoo session on a first-come, first-served basis, with plenty of designs to get inked on a whim.
-In between stitches, we'll gather around some juicy smash burgers, craft beer, or coffee, all in a rock vibe just like home.
-It's the perfect plan to leave with a memory on your skin... and a happy tummy!
+Flash tattoos and smash burgers: a winning combo this Saturday, March 7, at Numéro 10 Pigalle.
+From morning until night, this rock'n'roll spot in the 9th arrondissement is offering a flash tattoo session on a first-come, first-served basis, with plenty of designs ready to be inked on a whim.
+Between tattoos, you can settle down with a juicy smash burger, a craft beer, or a coffee, all in a cozy rock atmosphere that feels just like home.
+It's the perfect plan to leave with a tattoo as a keepsake... and a full belly!

 Number 10 Pigalle